rizho123/Train-Schedule/README.md

 # Train-Schedule
 ##### A simple app that calculates the arrival time for the train(s) submitted.
 Add a new train by filling out the form completely below the schedule.
+[Live Deploy](https://rizho123.github.io/Train-Schedule/ "Trains")

 ## Main Page